orlystulbach/classify_spoken_digits/README.md

 # Model Classifying Spoken Digits

 Our model predicts the values of spoken digits for the sake of helping medical professionals with accurate dosage labeling.
-Our model can predicts with 85% accuracy.
+Our model predicts with 97% accuracy.
 We programmed this using numerous Python libraries, includig the Keras library to build and train our neural network and the Librosa library to intake our 30,000 audio files, convert them to MFCC coefficients, and help our model analyze and predict the value of the spoken digit.

 The AI4ALL Ignite Program seeks to expand access to AI education to all students.
 It is a wonderful program that hosts a weekly lecture, teaching students about the concepts and implementations of AI, as well as the ethical considerations one must make when building an AI model and/or using AI.
 The program assigns students to small groups with provided mentors and enables students to collaborate on an AI project of their choosing.